GerHobbelt/HTMLawed/htmLawed_README.txt

   htmLawed should work with PHP 4.3 and higher.
 Either 'include()' the 'htmLawed.php' file or copy-paste the entire code.

   To easily *test* htmLawed using a form-based interface, use the provided demo:- htmLawedTest.php ('htmLawed.php' and 'htmLawedTest.php' should be in the same directory on the web-server).

+  *Note*: For code for usage of the htmLawed class (for htmLawed in OOP), please refer to the htmLawed:- http://www.bioinformatics.org/phplabware/internal_utilities/htmLawed website; the filtering itself can be configured, etc., as described here.

 -- 2.1  Simple ------------------------------------------------------